 Julian is a British pianist and performs regularly throughout Europe and the UK.
-Recent solo recitals have included first performances of Beethoven’s Diabelli variations in Festivals in London, Munich, Paris, Switzerland and Vienna.
+Recent solo recitals have included performances of Beethoven’s Diabelli variations in Festivals in London, Cambridge, Munich, Paris, Switzerland and Vienna.

 Over the past four years, Julian has studied piano with Rena Shereshevskaya at the Ėcole Normale de Musique in Paris, now supported by a scholarship from Patrick Masure.
-He also composes, sings, and is renowned as a chamber musician on piano, violin and viola.
+He is composer in residence with Ensemble Dynamique, sings with an a capella group, and is renowned as a chamber musician on piano, violin and viola.

 - In 2018 he was awarded second prize in the Dumortier International Piano Competition in Belgium.

 - In 2017 he was awarded the Luitpold Prize, given to the most promising young artist in the Kissinger Sommer Festival.
 He was also awarded second prize, the audience prize, and the CD recording prize in the Dudley International Piano Competition.

 - In 2016 he was awarded second prize in the Kissinger Klavier-Olymp in Germany.